 The body secretes more melatonin (a sleep hormone) in darkness and starts doing so about two hours before bedtime.
 It is recommended that you dim, or better yet, turn off the lights in your room before bed.

 Avoid nightlights as your brain interprets this to mean that it’s still daytime.
 Exposing yourself to enough sunlight during the day also helps you fall asleep faster at night, and it ensures that your body identifies each part of the day and acts accordingly (Source).

 Clock-watching is a harmful practice that exacerbates insomnia.
 It leads to more frustration about sleeplessness, making things worse (Source).
 Remove the clock from your bedroom, or turn it away from you if you need it for your morning alarm.

 It is also generally known that taking naps during the day, especially late in the day, can make it more difficult to sleep at night.
 A study involving 440 college students concluded that “college students who are self-reported frequent, long, and late nappers may have a higher risk of poor nighttime sleep quality and more severe sleep deprivation” (Source).

 11. Eat With Care During the Day

-For its general functions, such as remaining awake and sleeping, the body needs essential nutrients and vitamins.
-Thus, it is essential to be careful about what you eat during the day, particularly before bedtime.
+The body needs essential nutrients and vitamins for its general functions, such as remaining awake and sleeping.
+Thus, it is necessary to be careful about what you eat during the day, particularly before bedtime.

 To sleep faster and longer, you should also avoid heavy nighttime meals, shun bedtime alcohol, and drinking too many liquids in the evening.
 Reduce the intake of sugar and refined carbohydrates (Source).